 Are you kidding me?

-Bill Cunningham, have you ever heard the montage on the Sean Hannity radio or TV shows about Reverend Al.
+Bill Cunningham, have you ever heard the montage on the Sean Hannity radio or TV shows about Reverend Al?

-Except that's not on tape.
+He actually said that, except that's not on tape.

 By the way, I thought Obama was a terrible president.